-minimum one-for-one ratio will be required for all wetland losses that exceed $^1/10$ -acre and require pre- construction notification, unless the district engineer determines in writing that either some other form of mitigation would be more environmentally appropriate or the adverse environmental effects of the proposed activity are no more than minimal, and provides an activity-specific waiver of this requirement.
-For wetland losses of $^1/10$ -acre or less that require pre- construction notification, the district engineer may determine on a case-by-case basis that compensatory mitigation is required to ensure that the activity results in only minimal adverse environmental effects.
+either some other form of mitigation would be more environmentally appropriate or the adverse activity-specific waiver of this requirement.
+For wetland losses of $^1/10$ -acre or less that require pre-construction notification, the district engineer may determine on a case-by-case basis that compensatory mitigation is required to ensure that the activity results in only minimal adverse require pre-construction notification, unless the district engineer determines in writing that minimum one-for-one ratio will be required for all wetland losses that exceed $^{1}/10$ -acre and environmental effects of the proposed activity are no more than minimal, and provides an environmental effects.